livioschlaepfer/CIL2021/README.md

 ## Reproducing scores

+All configs, segmentation masks, submission files of conducted experiments are available under (add polybox link).

 The following steps will allow to reproduce the presented scores.
 Please note that the scores presented in the report consist of mean and standard deviation calculated over 3 seeds.
-Thus, the procedures introduced below must be repeated 3 times with different seed.
+Thus, the below introduced procedures must be repeated 3 times with different seed.

 **Baselines**

 Select the desired configuration and run:
 ```
 python3 runner_training.py -config baseline_deeplab.yaml